itsmartinhi/drawing-tool-3/README.md

 ## How to use

-Run `npm install` (at least if typescript is not installed yet).
+Run `npm install --save-dev`.

-Then just it with an IDE integrated Webserver or drag the `index.html` into the browser of your choice (but keep the file structure of the project in tact 😉)
+Then run `npm run build` followed by `npm run start` for the "default" runtime.

-I used [VSCode](https://code.visualstudio.com/) as an IDE with the [Live Server Plugin](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
+For debugging purposes use `npm run dev` in combination with `tsc --watch`.

-This way you'll be able to run it by right-clicking the `index.html` and choosing `Open with Live Server` in the popup-menu.
+Alternative use the Dockerfile to build and run a Node container by running `bash run-container.sh` in the current directory.